sathnaga/sathnaga.github.io/_posts/2019-01-03-improve-test-scenarios-using-qemu-code-coverage.md

 Linux box installed with Avocado framework, you can do referring my previous blogs on how to [Install avocado](https://sathnaga86.com/2018/05/17/testing-kvm-on-power-using-avocado-test.html) and [Running libvirts test using avocado](https://sathnaga86.com/2018/05/17/testing-kvm-through-libvirt-environment.html)

-Hardware Environment used: IBM Power8 Box.
+* Environment Used:

-Operating system: Fedora29 distribution with latest host kernel(4.20) on it.
+>Hardware: IBM Power8 Box, Operating system: Fedora29 distribution with latest host kernel(4.20) on it.

 ### How to prepare qemu source for Code coverage measurement